preaudc/spark-maven-parent/docs/index.md

 ## Notes on Spark / Hadoop dependency override
 If you override the Spark / Hadoop dependencies, this means that your Spark application may be compiled and run with a different version of the library.

-Let's look at an example with the guava library, which version 11.0.2 is included by Hadoop:
+Let's look at an example with the guava library, which version 11.0.2 is included by Hadoop-2.8.3:
 - no guava dependency in your Spark applications component `pom.xml`:
   - compilation is done with _**guava-11.0.2**_
   - _**guava-11.0.2**_ jar is NOT packaged with the Spark applications component RPM